manuphatak/cache_requests/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Cache Requests could always use more documentation, whether as part of the
+cache_requests could always use more documentation, whether as part of the
-official Cache Requests docs, in docstrings, or even on the web in blog posts,
+official cache_requests docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback